Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet.Api/_docs/Recipe-WebApi.md

 }
 ```

-The `logRequest()` has already been explained so lets instead examine how the response is being constructed: We're constructing an anonymous object in the `hello` variable.
-The object contains a single value - "Hello World!" - in the `Message` property.
+The `logRequest()` has already been explained so lets instead examine how the response is being constructed: We're instantiating an anonymous object, to the `hello` variable, that contains a single value - "Hello World!" - in its `Message` property.
 If we where to just return this value as-is the response would simply be its JSON serialized form:

 ```json
 {